Chapter 13:

 With a sigh of resignation Midori nodded, “okay, tell me.”

-“Mixing Angel Tears, Basilisk Blood, and Flax Milk it induces a change within forcing the seed inside to adapt to the new environment.”
+“Mixing Angel Tears, Basilisk Blood, and Flax Milk then ingesting the mixture, induces a change within the body that forces their ‘seed’ to adapt to the new environment.”

 “That…doesn’t sound so bad,” she responding only knowing the idea of flax and how she probably should be eating more of it.

 “I won’t lie to you Midori, it could.”
-Sahaela was looking at her now no longer like a teacher but a friend.
+Sahaela was looking at her now no longer like a teacher but an equal.
 “But you’re made of far sterner stuff, after what you did for me in that cave I know that you can pull through this.”

 “Okay, lets do it.”